AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/manager-dashboard.md

 ## Export report {#exportreport}

-To generate an excel report, click **[!UICONTROL Actions] > [!UICONTROL Report]**
+To generate an excel report, select **[!UICONTROL Actions] > [!UICONTROL Report]**

 ## Compliance Status {#compliancestatus}

-In the compliance dashboard, managers can view the team's overall compliance status for configured learnings across specific categories(for example, Sales, Marketing, and Legal).
-Admins can create a dashboard with compliance courses/learning paths/certification and share with the managers.
+In the compliance dashboard, managers can view the team's overall compliance status for configured learnings across specific categories (for example, sales, marketing, and legal).
+Admins can create a dashboard with compliance courses, learning paths, or certification and share with the managers.
 Managers can view the dashboard shared by the admin in their instances.

 ### View the dashboard

-In the manager app, select **[!UICONTROL Compliance Dashboard]**.
-You can view the dashboard shared by the admin.
+To view dashboard, select **[!UICONTROL Compliance Dashboard]** from manager app.

 ![](assets/compliance-dashboard-manager.png)
 _Compliance dashboard manager_

-The compliance dashboard now includes the following compliance statuses:
+The compliance dashboard includes the following compliance statuses:

 * **[!UICONTROL Non-compliant Learners]**: Shows the number of learners who missed deadlines.
-* **[!UICONTROL Learners approaching deadlines]**: Shows the count of learners with deadlines (less than 30 days).
+* **[!UICONTROL Learners approaching deadlines]**: Shows the number of learners with deadlines in less than 30 days.
 * **[!UICONTROL Learners with safe deadlines]**: Shows the count of learners with deadlines further out (more than 30 days).
 * **[!UICONTROL Fully compliant Learners]**: Shows the count of fully compliant learners.
-* **[!UICONTROL Learners not enrolled anywhere]**: Shows the count of learners not enrolled in any courses/learning paths/certifications.
+* **[!UICONTROL Learners not enrolled anywhere]**: Shows the count of learners not enrolled in any courses, learning paths, or certifications.

 ### Email managers and learners

+**Managing multiple teams**

 If you manage multiple teams, you can notify your managers about their team members' learning status by selecting the **[!UICONTROL Email Managers]** option available in the **[!UICONTROL Team view]** section.